dgalizzi/InlineSummary_dg/readme.md

 ## Changelog

+#### v1.0.3
+Chat will now attempt to scroll after reload to the summary message or the restored messages.
+(Note, can sometimes be unreliable as reloading chat triggers a scroll to the bottom and I'm tryingto scroll up, but should be better than nothing)
+Added some protections against double-registering event handlers during hot reloads based on ArtemDMI fork.

 #### v1.0.2
 Added end prompt option, which is inserted after the content to summarise.
 (For models that have options like `/nothink`) Added option to specify a connection profile.